Politics of Macau: Foreign affairs

 The central government in Beijing controls the foreign affairs of Macau.
 The Office of the Commissioner of the Ministry of Foreign Affairs of the People's Republic of China in the Macao Special Administrative Region opened its office in Macau on 20 December 1999.
-A central government agency, the commission interacts with the Macau government in matters of foreign policy.
+As a central government agency, the commission interacts with the Macau government in matters of foreign policy.
 It also processes applications from foreign nations and international organisations wishing to establish consulates or representative offices in Macau.
 Macau is also authorised to handle some external affairs on its own.
 These affairs include economic and cultural relations and agreements it concludes with states, regions, and international organisations.
 In such matters, Macau functions under the name "Macao, China."
 Macau displays the flag and national emblem of the People's Republic of China but is also authorised to display its own regional flag and emblem.
 Taiwanese organisations in Macau are allowed to continue operations and are required to abide by the Basic Law.